 In order to maintain legal compliance, The Guild favours clients and suppliers that operate ethically and which are themselves committed to keeping to applicable laws and regulations.

-The Guild has drafted and implemented an internal staff policy in respect of its obligations under MSA 2015.
+The Guild has an internal staff policy in respect of its obligations under MSA 2015.
 This policy includes the procedure for staff to follow where a risk of modern slavery or human trafficking is uncovered.

 The Guild strives for the highest standards in all of its business dealings.
 It is committed to compliance and will not tolerate or condone modern slavery or human trafficking within any part of its business or supply chains.